linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Federal Reserve Funding Facilities/Municipal Liquidity Facility.md

 Multi-State Entity, and
 Revenue Bond Issuers that are designated below ("Designated RBIs").

 Under the Facility, the Federal Reserve Bank of New York ("Reserve Bank") will commit to lend to a special purpose vehicle ("SPV") on a recourse basis.
 The SPV will purchase Eligible Notes directly from Eligible Issuers at the time of issuance.
 The Reserve Bank will be secured by all the assets of the SPV.
-The Department of the Treasury, using funds appropriated to the Exchange Stabilization Fund under section 4027 of the Coronavirus Aid, Relief, and Economic Security Act, will make an initial equity investment of  \$35 billion in the SPV in connection with the Facility.
-The SPV will have the ability to purchase up to\$ 500 billion of Eligible Notes.
+The Department of the Treasury, using funds appropriated to the Exchange Stabilization Fund under section 4027 of the Coronavirus Aid, Relief, and Economic Security Act, will make an initial equity investment of $35 billion in the SPV in connection with the Facility.
+The SPV will have the ability to purchase up to $500 billion of Eligible Notes.

 Eligible Notes: Eligible Notes are tax anticipation notes (TANs), tax and revenue anticipation notes (TRANs), bond anticipation notes (BANs), revenue anticipation notes (RANs), and other similar short-term notes issued by Eligible Issuers, provided that such notes mature no later than 36 months from the date of issuance.
 In each case, a note's eligibility is subject to review by the Federal Reserve.
 Relevant legal opinions and disclosures will be required as determined by the Federal Reserve prior to purchase.

 Eligible Issuer: An Eligible Issuer is a State, City, or County (or, subject to Federal Reserve review and approval, an entity that issues securities on behalf of the State, City, or County for the purpose of managing its cash flows), or a Multi-State Entity or Designated RBI.

 An Eligible Issuer that is not a Multi-State Entity or Designated RBI must have been rated at least BBB-/Baa3 as of April 8, 2020, by two or more major nationally recognized statistical rating organizations ("NRSROs").
 An Eligible Issuer that is not a Multi-State Entity or Designated RBI and that was rated at least BBB-/Baa3 as of April 8, 2020, but is subsequently downgraded, must be rated at least BB-/Ba3 by two or more major NRSROs at the time the Facility makes a purchase.
 An Eligible Issuer that is a Multi-State Entity or Designated RBI must have been rated at least A-/A3 as of April 8, 2020, by two or more major NRSROs.
 A Multi-State Entity or Designated RBI that was rated at least A-/A3 as of April 8, 2020, but is subsequently downgraded, must be rated at least BBB-/Baa3 by two or more major NRSROs at the time the Facility makes a purchase.
-Notwithstanding the foregoing, if a State, City, County, Multi-State Entity, or Designated RBI was rated by

-only one major NRSRO as of April 8, 2020, it may be an Eligible Issuer under the Facility if (i) the rating was at least BBB-/Baa3 (for a State, City, or County) or A-/A3 (for a Multi-State Entity or Designated RBI); (ii) the State, City, County, Multi-State Entity, or Designated RBI is rated by at least two major NRSROs at the time the Facility makes a purchase; and (iii) such ratings are at least BB-/Ba3 (for a State, City, or County) or BBB-/Baa3 (for a Multi-State Entity or Designated RBI).
+Notwithstanding the foregoing, if a State, City, County, Multi-State Entity, or Designated RBI was rated by only one major NRSRO as of April 8, 2020, it may be an Eligible Issuer under the Facility if (i) the rating was at least BBB-/Baa3 (for a State, City, or County) or A-/A3 (for a Multi-State Entity or Designated RBI); (ii) the State, City, County, Multi-State Entity, or Designated RBI is rated by at least two major NRSROs at the time the Facility makes a purchase; and (iii) such ratings are at least BB-/Ba3 (for a State, City, or County) or BBB-/Baa3 (for a Multi-State Entity or Designated RBI).

 Only one issuer per State, City, County, Multi-State Entity, or Designated RBI is eligible; provided that the Federal Reserve may approve one or more additional issuers per State, City, or County to facilitate the provision of assistance to political subdivisions and other governmental entities of the relevant State, City, or County.